de-ravendell/read/read.md

 I live in a large family, or at least before the most shocking incident after the fall of Voldemort took place, I lived in one.

 Years ago, the manor was filled with people, my parents, my grandparents, my brothers, my sisters, my cousins, my friends.
 Some of them were celebrities with extraordinary feats, others were once-in-a-century geniuses.
 But now, there is only a single resident within the previously glorious family.

-As a witness to that inhuman massacre, I don't know how lucky I was that day, when I dared not breathe in that wardrobe.
+As a witness to that inhuman massacre, I didn't know how lucky I was that day, when I dared not breathe in that wardrobe.
 Hundreds, maybe thousands, of powerful wizards were killed on that day, but it seemed that they've forgotten the young boy hiding in the clothes.
 The air reeked of burnt spells and blood, the screams still echoing in my nightmares.
 Sometimes I wish I had stepped out of that wardrobe - not to fight, but to at least see their faces one last time, and embrace the not-so-horrible death in the warmth of family.

 Fortunately, I didn't become famous as Harry did for that, or Dumbledore may come and send me to a Muggle family to experience a harsher life, even if my life has been difficult enough since.
 Well, of course he wouldn't, not after he fell off the tower in Hogwarts, but I'm not sure if Professor McGonagall would do.